Keiwen/vue-enhancedCheck/README.md

 As a classic simple checkbox, model bound to check state: true or false

 ## Override style
-You can define your own check color by adding a sepcific style
+You can define your own check color by adding a specific style

 For example, let's define a 'custom' sub class.
 ```